 - CXR: may show left atrial enlargement and interstitial oedema (Kerley A and B lines) if severe.
 Mitral valve calcification may be seen.
 There may be prominent pulmonary vessels with redistribution of pulmonary vasculature to the upper lobes.

 - ECG: may reveal atrial fibrillation, left atrial enlargement and right ventricular hypertrophy.
-(See separate article ECG A Methodical Approach.)
+See the separate ECG A Methodical Approach article.

 - Is the main method used to assess the severity and consequences of mitral stenosis, as well as the extent of anatomical lesions.